All Items

 batteries

 Batteries are banned from the landfill in Vermont.
 Some, including batteries embedded in rechargeable electronic devices, can catch fire and explode if handled or stored improperly.
-Tape the terminal ends of used household batteries with clear packing tape, and bring them to a collection center to be recycled for free through Vermont's Extended Producer Responsibility program, Call2Recycle.
+Tape the terminal ends of used household batteries with clear packing tape, and bring them to a collection center(link is external) to be recycled for free through Vermont's Extended Producer Responsibility program, (link is external)Call2Recycle.(link is external)

 • Batteries, lithium-ion, damaged or swollen